Ceudan/Coden_Portfolio/README.md

 # Project 2: Predicting Student Question Performance
 [Article Link](https://github.com/Ceudan/Predicting-Student-Question-Performance)

-I led a team of 3 to write an ensemble machine learning model with bagging to predict a student's performance on diagnostic questions.
+Led a team of 3 to write an ensemble machine learning model with bagging to predict a student's performance on diagnostic questions.
 Our ensemble combined 3 distinct algorithms.
 Motivation was a course project.

 Given Data